b-lemke98/InSituPy-1/docs/source/tutorials/sample_level/index.md

 # Sample-level analysis

 These tutorials focus on the preprocessing, analysis and handling of individual samples of single-cell spatial transcriptomics data.
+These notebooks can be run from top to bottom and require the notebook about [automated image registration](../preprocessing/01_InSituPy_demo_register_images.ipynb) to be run first.

 ```{eval-rst}
 .. card:: First analysis steps